Advertisement

 Oticon's global headquarters, just outside of Copenhagen.

-This engineering philosophy would prove to be a trendsetter for the hearing industry.
+With so much scientific research pointing out the links between cognition, dementia, and better hearing, this engineering strategy has proven to be a trendsetter for hearing aid manufacturers.
 One major goal of BrainHearing is to support the way the brain makes sense of sound, allowing you to listen with less effort.
 The idea is if you can conserve brainpower via easier listening and speech processing, you'll have more available resources for other cognitive activities—like formulating your own thoughts and word choices—while reducing mental fatigue.

-Oticon launches BrainHearing™ in 2017.
+Oticon launched BrainHearing™ in 2014.

-Oticon launches BrainHearing™ in 2017.
+Oticon launched BrainHearing™ in 2014.

-Artificial Intelligence
+Artificial Intelligence (AI) trailblazer in hearing

 Oticon’s latest AI approach, dubbed RealSound technology, uses an onboard Deep Neural Network (DNN) to process sounds and “create contrast” between speech and other sounds while reducing annoying noises.
 Oticon claims their unique process makes focusing and following conversations easier, leading to improved speech understanding.
+This approach has been further enhanced with onboard sensor technology in Oticon Intent, which aims to actually understand what you most want to hear in a full 360° soundscape.

 Oticon hearing aid prices